zulip/zulip/help/change-your-timezone.md

 **Local time** field of your [user profile](/help/view-someones-profile).
 You can change the time zone Zulip displays to others.

+If your computer's time zone is different from your profile time zone, Zulip offers to update your profile's time zone.
+You can change this behaviour in the profile settings.

 ### Change your time zone

 {start_tabs}